Welcome to Leiden University

-Blackboard is the digital learning environment from the university where you can find extra information about all courses.
-You have to register for each course separately.
-After that you will get access to all recent information, like assignments, deadlines, articles that you have to read, pre-publication of grades etc. You need to register for the course in uSis to get access to the Brightspacepage.
+Brightspace is the digital learning environment where you can find extra information about all courses.
+There, you will get access to all recent information, like assignments, deadlines, articles that you have to read, pre-publication of grades etc. You need to register for the course in uSis to get access to the Brightspacepage.

 Make sure that your registration in Studielink is complete before 31 August if you wish to start with the study programme from September 1st.
 If you wish to start in February, please complete your registration before 31 January.

 You can find your personal programme activities like lectures, tutorials (werkgroep) and exams in uSis.
-If you have enrolled correctly in uSis, the course or exam will also appear in your personal time table in uSis and you will be notified of all changes.
-If you have not enrolled yourself, but wish to learn about the schedule, you can also take a look at MyStudymap.
+If you have enrolled correctly, the course or exam will also appear in your personal time table in uSis and you will be notified of all changes.
+If you wish to learn about the schedule, you can also take a look at MyStudymap.
 This gives an oversight of the schedules of all courses and programmes from Leiden University and gives you the possibility to make a personal schedule.

 The academic year of the Faculty of Governance and Global Affairs is divided into two semesters.
 Each semester in its turn is divided into two blocks and each block consists of 8 weeks.
 You usually follow 3 courses per block: you follow lectures and/ or tutorials in the first seven weeks and the eight week will be closed with exams.
 After week 8 a new block with 3 new courses will start.
 January and June are meant for retakes.